GMLC-TDC/HELICS/docs/user-guide/orchestration.md

 ### Full Spec

-Below is the full Merlin spec that was created to make 8 pi-receivers and 8 pi-senders and execute it as a merlin work flow.
+Below is the full Merlin spec that was created to make 8 pi-receivers and 8 pi-senders and execute it as a merlin workflow.

 ```
 description: